ajburrows/p2p-file-sharing/README.md

 You can run the demo on its own by entering python3 demo.py into the terminal.
 This will create 4 peers.
 Two of them upload file1_dir1.txt to the network and the other two download fil1_dir1.txt concurrently.
 The console logs who is downloading which chunk and who they are downloading it from.
 Demo_peer.py can be used to create an additional peer on the network by entering python3 demo_peer.py into a different terminal.
 This peer instance can be controlled with the following commands.

-*c - connect to the server
+- c - connect to the server
-*q - disconnect from the server
+- q - disconnect from the server
-*u - upload your files to the network
+- u - upload your files to the network
-*f - get a list of files that are available to download *d - download a file (you first enter d, then enter the name of the file you want to download).
+- f - get a list of files that are available to download
+- d - download a file (you first enter d, then enter the name of the file you want to download)

 ## Lessons Learned: